RobinPett/1dv610_lab2/readme.md

 ## Description
 Extracts color palettes from images to be used in a browser environment.
-- Enter a image URL, extract pixels, generate color palettes in different styles.
+- Enter a image URL, extract the pixels and generate color palettes in various styles.

 ## Installation
- > npm install color-palette-extractor
+ > $ npm install color-palette-extractor

- Make sure the module is imported in a script which is loaded in a html page for it to have access to the DOM.

  ## Dependencies
  Color Palette Extractor is not dependent on any other modules to run.